 Shaneka has been practicing for over ten years focusing on relationships, particularly women’s issues and couples.
 Her company, Therapy Girl LLC, is set up to provide counseling services, consulting, workshops, and motivational speaking.
 Shaneka hosts a weekly internet-based radio show, Open Up with Therapy Girl, on Blog Talk Radio each Sunday @ 2:00 p.m.
 EST. In addition, she is a published author of the book, The Heart of a Woman: Reclaim, Release, and Renew.

 Shaneka is a hope-builder helping people move from fear to faith.
 She frequently speaks to women’s groups, conferences, and non-profit organizations.
 She resides in Atlanta with her husband, Leonardo, and their three beautiful princesses.

 Nice to have you here today, Shaneka.
 I would like to begin by asking you why you decided to become a licensed therapist focusing on helping individuals and couples reclaim their lives after rocky relationships and how long have you been in practice?

 Yes, I agree wholeheartedly.
-Death or a break-up are similar in that it is a form of deprivation.
-With both, we are deprived of the physical relationship and the emotional intimacy.
+Death or a break-up is similar in that it is a form of deprivation.
+With both, we are deprived of the physical relationship and emotional intimacy.
 In addition, they both require grieving but in a different way, of course.

 Let’s talk about how to cope.
 Someone you love, even though it might not have been a very healthy love – leaves you.
 You lie in bed crying for days.
 What kind of advice can you give to help ease the pain?